-Business process management (BPM) is a systematic approach to improving those processes.
-If an organization is unable to perform certain business processes internally due to cost or resources, the company might utilize business process outsourcing (BPO).
+Business process management (BPM) is a systematic approach to improving those processes and it helps achieve business goals.
+If an organization is unable to perform certain business processes internally due to costs or resources, the company might utilize business process outsourcing (BPO).
 Many organizations contract specific business tasks, such as payroll, human resources (HR) or accounting, to a third-party service provider.

 Business processes categories

-- Operational processes (or primary processes): Operational or primary processes deal with the core business and value chain.
+- Operational processes -- or primary processes: Operational or primary processes deal with the core business and value chain.
 These processes deliver value to the customer by helping to produce a product or service.
 Operational processes represent essential business activities that accomplish business objectives, e.g., generating revenue.
 Some examples of this include taking customer orders and managing bank accounts.

-- Supporting processes (or secondary processes): Supporting processes back core processes and functions within an organization.
+- Supporting processes -- or secondary processes: Supporting processes back core processes and functions within an organization.
 Examples of supporting or management processes include accounting, HR management and workplace safety.
 One key differentiator between operational and support processes is that support processes do not provide value to customers directly.

-- Management processes: Management processes measure, monitor and control activities related to business procedures and systems.
+- Management processes: Management processes measure, monitor and control the activities related to business procedures and systems.
 Examples of management processes include internal communications, governance, strategic planning, budgeting, and infrastructure or capacity management.
 Like supporting processes, management processes do not provide value directly to the customers.

-Business process mapping or modeling
+Business process modeling or mapping

-Business processes are often depicted visually with a flowchart showing a sequence of tasks with certain benchmarks or decision points.
+Business processes are often depicted visually with a flow chart showing a sequence of tasks with certain benchmarks or decision points.
 Business process mapping or modeling illustrates pictorially, through graphs and charts, how certain processes flow into others.

 - Parallel business process: When activities in a business process are executed in parallel, they are carried out simultaneously.
-In this type of business process execution, the activities on all branches must be completed before the next step in the business process can commence.
+In this type of business process execution, the activities on all the branches must be completed before the next step in the business process can commence.